 It’s also traditional to send friends and family Shana Tova (“a good year”) cards – some of those are pretty designed these days, but almost every Israeli you’ll meet is nostalgic for the cards of the past, which sported naive illustrations and a healthy dose of glitter.

-Whether you’re wearing white and dipping an apple in honey (as it’s traditional to do), going to the synagogue to hear the Shofar or just enjoying the feeling of turning a new leaf and welcoming a new year – we wish you a sweet new year, and may the year 5775 (the equivalent of 2014-15) be full of sweet moments of celebration!
+Whether you’re wearing white and dipping an apple in honey (as it’s traditional to do), going to the synagogue to hear the Shofar or just enjoying the feeling of turning a new leaf and welcoming a new year – we wish you a sweet new year, and may this year be full of sweet moments of celebration!